metafy-social/python-scripts/scripts/wifi_password_checker/README.md

 # Wifi Passwords
-This is a simple script that fetch all the saved passwords.
+This is a simple script that fetches all the saved passwords.

 ## Improvements
 Generating a QR code to easily connect mobile devices.